Living History at the Jewish Museum of Maryland

-Today the Jewish Museum of Maryland has three active living history characters, Ida Rehr, a Ukranian immigrant who worked in the garment industry, Saul Bernstein, a Lithuanian peddler who became a professional artist, and Bessie Bluefeld, a Russian immigrant who started a renowned catering business.
+Today the Jewish Museum of Maryland has five active living history characters, Ida Rehr, a Ukranian immigrant who worked in the garment industry, Saul Bernstein, a Lithuanian peddler who became a professional artist, and Bessie Bluefeld, a Russian immigrant who started a renowned catering business, Mendes I. Cohen, veteran of the Battle of Baltimore, business man, and Jewish adventurer, and Henrietta Szold, a Baltimorean educator and activist.
 These characters perform around the state for students and adult audiences alike.
-Ida, Saul and Bessie are all based on real people who immigrated to Baltimore a century ago.
-A fourth living history character, Mendes I. Cohen, veteran of the Battle of Baltimore, business man, and Jewish adventurer, is in the early stages of development, with plans to be introduced to the public in summer 2014.
+Ida, Saul, Bessie, and Mendes are all based on real people who immigrated to Baltimore a century ago.
 The Living History program at the Jewish Museum of Maryland teaches about Maryland history and illuminates the Jewish experience in America in previous eras by introducing audiences to a real person who lived it.

 Grant Cloyd performs as Saul Bernstein for excited students.

-Through the Leo V. Berger Immigrant’s Trunk program, schools are able to schedule performances of these living history characters as well as rent trunks based on their lives.
-These trucks, which contain reproduction photographs, documents, letters, and objects from the Museum’s collections, allow the students an opportunity for hands-on interaction and exploration.
+Through the Immigrant’s Trunk program, schools are able to schedule performances of these living history characters as well as rent trunks based on their lives.
+These trunks, which contain reproduction photographs, documents, letters, and objects from the Museum’s collections, allow the students an opportunity for hands-on interaction and exploration.
 Teachers are also provided with a curricular guide that includes instructions for classroom facilitation.

-While there is a cost for the living history program the Museum is able to offer program subsidies to all schools in the Maryland Public School System as well as Archdiocese affiliated schools thanks to the generous support of the Maryland State Department of Education, the Leo V. Berger Fund and other funders.
+While there is a cost for the living history program the Museum is able to offer program subsidies to all schools in the Maryland Public School System as well as Archdiocese affiliated schools thanks to the generous support of the Maryland State Department of Education, the John J. Leidy Foundation and other funders.

 For more information about educational opportunities related to our Living History Program, please head over to our Educational Programs Page.